rjmallik/Pacman-Project/README.md

 Hello!

-This repository contains all the materials and source code for my personal exploration and development of Artificial Intelligence agents, built on top of foundational work from the UCSC CSE 140: Artificial Intelligence course.
+This repository contains all material and  code for my personal exploration and development of Artificial Intelligence agents, built on top of foundational work from the UCSC's AI/ML course.
 While this is an independent project, I want to acknowledge and thank the course staff and contributors whose excellent materials served as a starting point for much of this work.

 Credits:
 A Python implementation of artificial intelligence search algorithms to solve problems within the Berkeley Pac-Man environment.
 The Pac-Man Projects, developed at UC Berkeley, apply AI concepts to the classic arcade game.
 I help Pac-Man find food, avoid ghosts, and maximize his game score using uninformed and informed state-space search, probabilistic inference, and reinforcement learning.
 Special thanks to the CSE 140 teaching team and the maintainers of the LINQS Pac-Man repository for providing an engaging framework and high-quality resources.
 This project builds on their foundations with extensions, modifications, and additional experiments conducted as part of my own learning and research into AI agent design.